ADHD rating scale: Limitations

 Ratings of ADHD symptoms on rating scales in general are subjective.
 Teachers and parents may use different subjective criteria to define symptoms, and may not take context of symptoms into account when making ratings.
 Furthermore, the validity of the ARS is acceptable, but the normative sample used to calculate this statistic was composed of children aged 5 to 14, and thus it cannot be generalized beyond age range.

 According to an accuracy study performed Pediatrics Association in 2016, from all scales they examined the ASQ is the most effective scale that can be used to diagnose the disease, due to its high brevity and high diagnostic accuracy.
-A Manual called "Conners Comprehensive Rating scales", released in 2017, states that results from discriminative validity analysis showed that the accuracy of the scores to be at 78% across all forms used to diagnose the disease.
+A Manual called "Conners Comprehensive Behavior Rating Scales", released in 2017, states that results from discriminative validity analysis showed that the accuracy of the scores to be at 78% across all forms used to diagnose the disease.

 There are also questions about how well items on the ARS follow explicit DSM criteria.
 Specifically, one of the hyperactivity items does not specify that in adolescents, thoughts of restlessness are sufficient, rather than excessive behavioral movement.
 This lack of specification does not map directly onto DSM criteria.

 This assessment can be accessed by purchasing the ADHD Rating Scale handbook, which includes copies of the Teacher and Parent versions with permission to photocopy for clinical use.